freizeit/auto-scaling-demo/README.md

 # Main considerations

-The solution at hand a
+The main considerations that drove the solution at hand were:

+ - maximum automation (staring at the AWS console does not scale).
+ - use the auto-scaling mechanism currently recommended by AWS.